zollder/navi/README.md

-		-Threads for DAP and DD have been created									(done) -Velocity and position variable access has been protected					(done) -Timer classes created and objects instantiated, connected to DAP and DD	(done) -Must run for 30 seconds
+		-Threads for DAP and DD have been created									(done) -Velocity and position variable access has been protected					(done) -Timer classes created and objects instantiated, connected to DAP and DD	(done) -Must run for 30 seconds													(done)
-			*Display all timer pulses and their time annotation	(to do)
+			*Display all timer pulses and their time annotation						(done)

 	Timing measurement [4 pts]
 		-Proper calculation of DAP and DD execution time							(done) -Individual iterations only
-		-Calculate best/worst/average over 30 seconds of execution  (clock difference for DAP and DD) todo Understanding of the design [4 pts]
+		-Calculate best/worst/average over 30 seconds of execution  				(done) Understanding of the design [4 pts]
 		-Based on Q&A at the time of demonstration
 		-Grades may be different for students in the same group

-		remove mutex lock during cout dd
-		remove negative results produced in dap

 References
 ----------